nhsengland/it-standards/application-development/common-dev/authentication.md

    Defines the standards for authenticating users to bespoke applications.
 stage: 3.
 Development Stage
 created: 2021-04-28 10:00:00
-lastUpdated: 2021-11-23 12:47:14
+lastUpdated: 2021-11-24 17:26:51
 ---

 In general, **all** systems MUST require a login.
-Only systems delivering _public_ information will be accessible without a login.
+Only systems delivering _public_ information should be accessible without a login.

+All _administrative_ access to systems MUST require a login.
+Administrative access MUST also use multi-factor authentication.

 Please refer to the Identity and Access Management strategy and standards before trying to implement a new system.
 We have a number of options in the strategy depending on the requirements.